November 11th

 Commentary:

 With this backstory, what lesson can we draw from this verse?
-When the security and well-being of our world are under attack, we must not hesitate to use all means at our disposal—whether intellect or force—with śāstra or śastra.
+When the security and well-being of our world are under attack, we must not hesitate to use all means at our disposal—whether intellect or force—with śāstra or śastra, to protect it.

 When danger rises on the horizon, we cannot afford the luxury of hesitation or retreat.
 We must face it head-on, with full resolve and every ounce of our energy.
 To do otherwise is nothing short of cowardice.

-Those who stand at the front lines—be they warriors, leaders, or protectors—must embody a blend of tact, courage, and tenacity.
+Those who stand at the front lines—warriors, leaders, or protectors—must embody a blend of tact, courage, and tenacity.
 The defense of the nation requires not just strategic thinking but also the willingness to act with force and ferocity when needed.
-Now is not the time for passivity.
+The war front is not the time for passivity.

 pada vigrahaH: